Glad it’s handy.

 will have us blithely voting for bigot Dex or axe-murderer Dex – as long as the deaths of the previous party weren’t Dex’s fault.

 Instead, we need to structure our parentheses so that the two things linked by an and stay together as “one thing” logically – in this example, so “dex_fault” is a relevant qualifier if Dex got the party killed but not if Dex has become a bigot or murderous psychopath.
-Here are two different ways that should work, both in terms of the game logic and in terms of using parentheses to present ChoiceScript with one thing at a time:
+Here are two different ways that should work, both in terms of the game logic and in terms of using parentheses to present ChoiceScript with no more than two things at a time:

 *if (bigot or axe_murderer) or (led_previous_party_to_deaths and dex_fault)